-The morning we’re planning to head out for the big feast, RancherMan whips up his famous Green Bean Casserole in that oh-so-ugly green glass casserole dish that I love to hate. (but it’s tradition that this dish holds his casserole and besides, glass holds heat better than plastic so…)
+The morning we’re planning to head out for the big feast, RancherMan whips up his famous Green Bean Casserole in that oh-so-ugly green glass casserole dish that I love to hate. (but it’s tradition that this dish holds his casserole.
+And besides, glass holds heat well so…)

 He prepared it right before we were scheduled to leave the house so it would be good & hot when we were ready to head out.
 When he placed his casserole in the oven I also placed a foil-lined brick in the oven so it would heat up as well.

 I love this old vintage brick that I often use.
-It’s previously been washed and wrapped in foil for this occasion.
-I simply slide it onto a separate cookie sheet next to RancherMan’s casserole and they both heated in the oven at the same time.
+It’s previously been washed and wrapped in foil for just this occasion.
+I simply slide it onto a separate cookie sheet next to RancherMan’s casserole and they’re both heated in the oven at the same time.

 You don’t have to add a heated brick to keep your dish hot while traveling but I find that it does help keep things hot so I like to add this step.